A DAY TRIP TO GELMERSEE IN SWITZERLAND

 Gelmersee is in state of the Bernese Oberland and in the region of Jungfrau (Interlaken).

-It is in the Grimselwelt area (which is also home to the fantastic Trift Bridge or the Grimselhospiz) and accessible via car or public transportation.
+It is in the Grimselwelt area (which is also home to the fantastic Trift Bridge or the Grimselhospiz) in the Bernese Oberland and is accessible via car or public transportation.

 BY BUS: First, take the train to Meiringen.
 There is a regular train service from places like Interlaken Ost, Lucerne, Thun, Brienz, etc. Take the 161 post bus from Meiringen to Handegg/Gelmerbahn.